AustenLamacraft/tqm/many-body-wavefunctions/index.md

 $$

 > Unitarity preserves inner product of states.
-If two states are initially orthogonal, here states localized on the left and right of the beam splitter, they must remain orthogonal.
+If two states are initially orthogonal — localized on the left and right of the beam splitter in this case — they must remain orthogonal.
 >
 > Write down the bosonic two particle state with one particle in each of these states, and show that there is zero probability to have one photon at each output: they both go to the left or both to the right.
 >